-If you have already applied to QMUL to begin a PhD programme in September 2020, you may revise the research proposal and statement of purpose that you previously submitted, to take account of our Guidance to Applicants.
+If you have already applied to QMUL to begin a PhD programme in autumn 2024, you may revise the research proposal and statement of purpose that you previously submitted, to take account of our Guidance to Applicants.
 However, you are not required to do so.
 If you wish to submit revised documents, you should email them to the Director of Graduate Studies in the appropriate School, giving the ID number from your application.